BleuBleu/FamiStudio/Docs/docs/expansion.md

 VRC6 have a single extra parameter:

-* **Saw Master Volume** : The saw channel tends to be very loud and its volume ranges from 0 to 63 (altough FamiStudio always work in the 0 to 15 range).
+* **Saw Master Volume** : The saw channel tends to be very loud and its volume ranges from 0 to 63 (although FamiStudio always work in the 0 to 15 range).
     * **Full** : Maps the 0-15 range to the full 0-63 range, very loud.
     * **Half** : Maps the 0-15 range to the full 0-31 range, probably the best compromise.
     * **Quarter** : Use the 0-15 values as is, quiet.